-- distinguish old from new minor extensions by setting back the new wall line a minimum of 500mm from the existing wall or create a clear visual break, such as an expansion joint, changes in wall cladding, a recess or a full-height opening.
+- Distinguish old from new minor extensions by setting back the new wall line a minimum of 500 millimetres from the existing wall or create a clear visual break, such as an expansion joint, changes in wall cladding, a recess or a full-height opening.

 The pavilion extension is a highly recommended way of increasing the size of a traditional house.
 The pavilion extension, although occupying yard space, allows for the retention of the original form, its relationship to the ground, and the streetscape character of the earlier building.
 It enables modern facilities and lifestyle preferences to be incorporated into the new extension.

 The connecting link also allows for cross ventilation while providing a pleasant semi-outdoor transition from the old to the new parts of the building.
 Connecting the new extension to your building in this manner also represents best-practice principles of subtropical design.

 - Inappropriate use of materials such as masonry as opposed to lightweight construction.

 - Extending into the roof to create more space or to take advantage of views.